tgross35/mariadb-udf-blog/rust-udf-blog.md

 easily identified and thoroughly verified then wrapped within a safe API, and anything built on top is guaranteed to be sound as long as the `unsafe` sections are.
-Since the `udf` library handles all these `unsafe` operations for you, it is possible to write most UDFs entirely in safe code.
+Since the `udf` library handles all these `unsafe` operations for you, it is possible to write almost any UDF entirely in safe code.

 [CWE]: https://cwe.mitre.org/top25/archive/2022/2022_cwe_top25.html